TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 # Python Online Editor Sign Up
-We will be using an online IDE [cloud9](https://c9.io) to write python code this semester.
-Below are instructions to sign up, name a file, create a new file, and turn in a file.
+We will be using the online IDE [cloud9](https://c9.io) to write python code this semester.
+Below are instructions for how to sign up, name a file, create a new file, and turn in a file.
 Refer back to this sheet if you are having difficulties.

 ## Sign Up Instructions